FulgerX2007/grafana-sheduled-reports/README.md

 - Grafana on http://localhost:3000 (admin/admin)
 - Grafana Image Renderer on http://localhost:8081

-### 4. Create Service Account
+### 4. Enable Plugin

 In Grafana:
-1. Go to Administration → Service Accounts
-2. Create a new service account named "reporting-plugin"
-3. Set role to "Viewer" (or higher if you need access to restricted dashboards)
-4. Generate a token and copy it
-5. Add the token to your `.env` file: `GF_PLUGIN_SA_TOKEN=your-token-here`
-6. Restart containers: `docker compose restart`

-### 5. Enable Plugin

-In Grafana:
 1. Go to Administration → Plugins
-2. Find "Reporting" in the list
+2. Find "Scheduled Reports" in the list
 3. Click "Enable"

+The plugin automatically uses Grafana's managed service accounts for authentication (Grafana 10.3+).
+No manual token configuration is required.

 ## Development